Local school districts to increase security for remainder of the year

-HOUSTON, Texas (KTRK) --In the wake of Friday's tragic shooting at Santa Fe High School, surrounding school districts have released in the following statements their plans to increase security measures.
+HOUSTON, Texas (KTRK) --In the wake of Friday's tragic shooting at Santa Fe High School, surrounding school districts have released the following statements to increase security measures.

 Multiple districts discussed in expanding the number of police officers they have at the schools and urged parents and students to report any type of threats to the school administration.